 In October of 1963, a specially-prepared Avanti set a flying-mile record of 168.15 mph at Utah's Bonneville Salt Flats.
 Another 28 production-car records were also set.

 The "world's fastest production automobile" was equipped with full roll-cage, additional instrumentation, and extra oil and supercharger cooling systems.
 It was driven by famed racer Andy Granatelli.

 Avanti Production Figures

-Studebaker's financial situation got worse, and the South Bend, Indiana factory was forced to close its doors in December 1963.
-Only 3,834 Avantis were built in 1963 and a mere 809 for 1964.
-(The first-year Avanti had round headlight surrounds, the 1964 models were square.)
+Studebaker's financial situation worsened, and the South Bend, Indiana factory was forced to close its doors in December 1963.
+Only 3,834 Avanti's were built for 1963 and a mere 809 for 1964.
 Originally intending to sell tens of thousands of these beautiful cars, the final total for its 18 months of production was 4,643.

 In 2014, original Avanti car prices began an upturn.
 In 2017, a four-speed, R-2 equipped Avanti sold for $99,000 at the Mecum Monterey auction.
 A second example, a pristine #1 condition example with factory supercharger and four-speed, sold for $126,500.